ohsu-cedar-comp-hub/ChIP-seq/README.md

    ~$ sbatch $sdata/code/sbatch/54_sbatchSignalTracks.sh
    ~$ mv $sdata/code/sbatch/signalTrack_* $sdata/logs/54_signalTrack
    ```

+   1. If you make signalTracks, you can also make the bedGraph and bigWig files.
+Use `55_sbatchSignalTrackBDGCMP.sh` the same way as `51_sbatchCallPeaksBDGCMP.sh` and use `56_sbatchSignalTrackBdg2bw.sh` the same way as `52_sbatchBdg2bw.`
+   1. Note that you will have to make a new todo file.
+It should contain the "basenames" of each signalTrack.

 1. Run idr on samples as well.
    1. Copy `sdata/todo/54_signalTrack.txt` to `sdata/todo/60_idr.txt`